z03h/ext-reactions/README.md

 @bot.reaction_command(['🥺', '🥺🥺'])
 async def please(ctx):
     text = 'ctx.message will be a PartialMessage\n' \
-           'To get a full message, you can use `ctx.get()` which searches cache' \
+           'To get a full message, you can use `ctx.get()` which searches message cache' \
            'or `ctx.fetch()` which is a shortcut to `PartialMessage.fetch()\n`' f'{ctx.author=} is **NOT** the same as ctx.message.author for reaction commands\n' \
            'ctx.message is the message reactions were added to\n' \
            'ctx.author is the user who added reactions, not the author of the message\n' \
-           'Lots of things broken, ex: args will only be default value or None lmao' await ctx.trigger_typing()
+           'Lots of things broken, ex: args will only be default value or None, lmao' await ctx.trigger_typing()
     await asyncio.sleep(9)
     await ctx.message.reply(text)

 with open('definitelynotmytoken', 'r') as f:
     token = f.read()
 bot.run(token)

 ```